 What the heck was that?

-Slowly he turns around, facing the painting.
-A claw-like hand is reaching out towards him and with a muffled scream he lets the diary fall to the floor.
+Swallowing deeply, trying to keep his eyes on the darkness under the bed, he turns slowly around, facing the painting.
+Claw-like hands are reaching out towards him and with a muffled scream he aims for the door.

 Mitchell can’t get out of Taïga’s room fast enough.
-He fumbles for the door handle, not leaving the moving painting with his eyes and finally succeeds in scrambling out onto the landing and hurtling downstairs.
+He fumbles for the door handle and finally succeeds in scrambling out onto the landing and hurtling downstairs.